Esri/arcgis-maps-sdk-dotnet-samples/src/WinUI/readme.md

 * [Navigate map view and identify features with keyboard](ArcGIS.WinUI.Viewer/Samples/Accessibility/NavigateMapViewAndIdentifyFeaturesWithKeyboard) - Perform all map navigation operations using only the keyboard.
 * [Update basemap for contrast accessibility](ArcGIS.WinUI.Viewer/Samples/Accessibility/UpdateBasemapForContrastAccessibility) - Display a map view that updates between authored light, dark, and high-contrast basemaps.
+* [Update labels and symbols to scale for visual accessibility](ArcGIS.WinUI.Viewer/Samples/Accessibility/UpdateLabelsAndSymbolsToScaleForVisualAccessibility) - Scale feature labels and symbols according to the system text-size setting.

 ## Analysis